GoSolve-io/go-application-guide/internal/app/readme.md

 Explain custom errors, how do they help and the helper methods for them.

 Ben has a [good post about errors](https://www.gobeyond.dev/failure-is-your-domain/), and our `errors.go` file is exactly what he describes as "application role errors".

+# Logging

+TODO

+1. Explain what is in `log.go` in context of passing request id through context.